Trinitro21/tpv/README.md

 Touch Point Visualizer

 Draws your touches on the screen.
-Also implements edge swipe actions.
+Also implements edge swipe actions, mouse hiding on touch, and touch hold to rightclick.
 X11 only.
 You should probably also have a compositor running.

-Dependencies are libx11, libxcomposite, libxi, libxfixes, and libevdev.
+Dependencies are libx11, libxcomposite, libxi, libxfixes, libxtst and libevdev.
 Most desktops probably have these installed already.

 To build on Ubuntu-based distributions:
-`sudo apt install libx11-dev libxcomposite-dev libxi-dev libxfixes-dev libevdev-dev gcc`
+`sudo apt install libx11-dev libxcomposite-dev libxi-dev libxfixes-dev libxtst-dev libevdev-dev gcc`
 `/path/to/tpv.sh`

 Usage: